StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 +-----------------+-------+--------+------+-------+---------+-------+
 ```

-Example 3.
-Create a synchronous materialized view grouped by k1 and k2, and a SUM aggregation on k3.
+Example 3: Create a synchronous materialized view grouped by k1 and k2, and a SUM aggregation on k3.

 ```sql
 create materialized view k1_k2_sumk3 as select k1, k2, sum(k3) from duplicate_table group by k1, k2;
 ```

 The materialized view's schema is shown below.
-The materialized view contains three columns k1, k2 and sum (k3), where k1, k2 are grouped columns, and sum (k3) is the sum of the k3 columns grouped according to k1, k2.
+The materialized view contains three columns k1, k2 and sum (k3), where k1, k2 are grouped columns, and sum (k3) is the sum of the k3 columns grouped according to k1 and k2.

 ```plain text
 +-----------------+-------+--------+------+-------+---------+-------+